rubyguides

 str.include?(other_str) -> true | false

-String#include? tells you whether one string contains another.
+String#include? tells you whether one piece of text contains another.
 It returns true when the substring is found anywhere inside the string, false when it is not.
 This is one of the most common checks in Ruby — validating input, branching on file types, guarding against keywords.

 Signature